rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 Putting the swim cap and goggles, I borrowed  a swim buoy from a friend and stepped into the lake.
 I took a deep breath and started to swim along the rope.
 From the first stroke, I felt comfortable.
 No panic, no cold water shock.
 I did a nice easy 200m round of the lake and came back.
 Feeling the water temperature I decided - no wetsuit needed for the race day.

 Done with the swim, we took out bike from the car.
-Fixing the front tyre, we did a small 5” ride to confirm brakes and everything is ok.
+Fixing the front tyre, we did a small 5” ride to confirm brakes and everything was ok.
 It was.
 Sorted, it was time to go to expo to get the registration done and check-in the bike

 The expo was well organized.
 Many vendors had put their stalls  - Garmin / On the Run Nutrition Bars / Swim Buoy stall.
 A Bike Mechanic was also available.
-We went to athlete check-in, showed ids and got Race Bib and bag.
+We went to athlete check-in, showed ids, got race bib, lovely bag, tee and other goodies.
 The bag is very nice and sturdy.
 From the check-in counter, we moved to bike area (it is all in same place) and racked our bike.

-{% include image.html file="/images/2022_01_30_KolhapurTri/Bergman-Bag.jpg" description="Nice Bike Bag" %}
+{% include image.html file="/images/2022_01_30_KolhapurTri/Bergman-Bag.jpg" description="Nice Bag" %}

 {% include image.html file="/images/2022_01_30_KolhapurTri/20220130_KolhapurTri_PreRace03 (Bike Rack 2).JPG" description="Racking the bike" %}